* Note, by the end of the calendar year of 2024, the previously known term RCIA will be henceforth referred to as the:

-The RCIA, which stands for Rite of Christian Initiation of Adults, is a process through which non-baptized and baptized men and women (age 7 and older) enter the Catholic Church.
+The OCIA, which stands for Rite (Order) of Christian Initiation of Adults, is a process through which non-baptized and baptized men and women (age 7 and older) enter the Catholic Church.
 It includes various stages marked by study, prayer and rites during the Order of the Mass.
-Participants in the RCIA are known as Catechumens.
+Participants in the OCIA are known as Catechumens (the unbaptized or Candidates (the previously baptized in another Christian ecclesiastical body).

 (from the U.S. Conference of Catholic Bishops (USCCB))